-Users can use Chromecast to cast Zoom meetings to just about any device, including a smart TV, which is beneficial for meetings with larger numbers of people.
+You can use Chromecast to cast Zoom meetings on any device, including a smart TV.
+Here’s how to do it.

 How to Cast Zoom with Chromecast